 Municipal Hazardous or Special Waste

-- What is Municipal Hazardous and Special Waste?
+- What is Municipal Hazardous or Special Waste?

-- What types of products are accepted at Durham Region waste transfer stations?
+- What types of products are accepted at Durham Region Waste Management Facilities?

 - Mercury Recovery Program

 - How can unwanted paint be recycled and reused?

 - Where can I dispose of expired medications and sharps?

 - How can I dispose of automotive waste properly?

-- Where can I take Municipal Hazardous and Special Waste for disposal?
+- Where can I take Municipal Hazardous or Special Waste for disposal?

 - What is the Municipal Hazardous or Special Waste (MHSW) Program?

-- What are some safe alternatives to Municipal Hazardous and Special Waste?
+- What are some safe alternatives to Municipal Hazardous or Special Waste?

 What is Municipal Hazardous or Special Waste?

-Municipal Hazardous and Special Waste includes produces with any the following warnings on the label:
+Municipal Hazardous or Special Waste includes produces with any the following warnings on the label:

 DANGER, FLAMMABLE, POISON, TOXIC, CORROSIVE

 These types of materials, though useful during their life, can cause serious environmental damage if not disposed of properly.
-The Region of Durham is devoted to diverting as much of this hazardous or special waste from landfills and waterways as possible.
+The Region of Durham is devoted to diverting as much of this hazardous or special waste from the waste stream and waterways as possible.
 By disposing of these materials properly and not simply putting them in the regular garbage or pouring them down drains and sewers, we are helping to protect our environment.

-What types of products are accepted at Durham Region waste transfer stations?
+What types of products are accepted at Durham Region Waste Management Facilities?